irvingow/myvimrc/README.md

-This is my .vimrc file, and some of the contents have been commmented.
+This is my .vimrc file, and most of the contents have been commmented.